Floozutter/aoc-2019-python/README.md

 # aoc-2019-python
-Code for my quest to get on the Advent of Code leaderboards
+My Python solutions for Advent of Code 2019!